Supreme Court backs Utah oil railroad expansion and scales back a key environmental law

 The justices reversed a lower court decision and restored a critical approval from federal regulators on the Surface Transportation Board.
 The project could still face additional legal and regulatory hurdles.

-Environmental groups and a Colorado county had argued that regulators must consider a broad range of potential impacts when they consider new development, including the potential impact of producing and refining so much more oil.
+Environmental groups and a Colorado county had argued that regulators must consider a broad range of potential impacts when they consider new development, such as increased wildfire risk, the effect of additional crude oil production from the area and increased refining in Gulf states.

 The justices, though, found that regulators were right to consider the direct effects of the project, rather than the wider upstream and downstream impact.
 Justice Brett Kavanaugh wrote that courts should defer to regulators on “where to draw the line” on what factors to take into account.
 Four other conservative justices joined his opinion.